Get 60% Off & Free Shipping While Stocks Last

 If your dog constantly gets ear infections, you and your veterinarian should look for an underlying cause, such as allergies, structural anomalies, or hypothyroidism.

-Your pup may occasionally scratch or pick at his ears in between shakes.
 As some dogs can be drawn to the smell of an infection, you can also notice other canines suddenly become interested in your dog's ears.

 Related: How to Stop Your Dog's Excessive Barking